Towards an Optimal Bound for the Interleaving Distance on Mapper Graphs: Data Structures

-\subsubsection{Distance matrices}
+\subsubsection{Distance Matrices}

-The next collection of matrices give the distance from Eqn.~\eqref{eqn:DistanceDefinition}.
-In particular, for a pair of vertices $v,w \in F(S_\rho)$, we want to determine the minimum $k$ such that they map to the same object in $F(S_\rho^k)$.
-Equivalently, this is the minimum $k$ such that $v$ and $w$ are in the same connected component of the subgraph induced by the vertex set $\coprod_{S_{\sigma_i} \subseteq S_\rho^k} F(S_{\sigma_i})$.
-For example, in the graph of $F$ from \cref{fig:distance_matrix}, vertices 15 and 22, which are both at level $\sigma_9$, are not in the same connected component until $k=3$ using the path that goes down to vertex 8 and back up; or alternatively the path that goes up to 1 and back down.
-Similarly, edges $(3,15)$ and $(22,23)$ have distance 3 since they are connected via the path through vertex 1.
+The distance matrices encode the distance from \cref{eqn:DistanceDefinition}.
+In particular, for vertices $v,w \in F(S_\rho)$, we seek the minimum $k$ such that they map to the same object in $F(S_\rho^k)$.
+Equivalently, this is the minimum $k$ where $v$ and $w$ are in the same connected component of the subgraph induced by the vertex set $\coprod_{S_{\sigma_i} \subseteq S_\rho^k} F(S_{\sigma_i})$.
+For example, in the graph of $F^n$ from \cref{fig:example_all_graphs}, vertices $11$ and $12$, both at level $\sigma_9$, are not in the same connected component until $k=2$ using the path through vertex $7$ below.
+Similarly, edges $(12,15)$ and $(11,14)$ have distance 2 via the path through vertex $7$.